-For its ninth year in a row, Abu Dhabi University is the youngest higher education institution to enter the ranks of the world's top 701-750 universities in Quacquarelli Symonds (QS) world university rankings since 2012-2013.
+For its tenth year in a row, Abu Dhabi University is the youngest higher education institution to enter the ranks of the world's top 651-700 universities in Quacquarelli Symonds (QS) world university rankings since 2012-2013.
 ADU is ranked first in the region for International Faculty and Students' Diversity.
 Globally, ADU is ranked 5th on the "International Faculty Index" for its faculty's diverse cultural backgrounds and maintained its long- held position as part of the top 11 universities worldwide recognized for student body diversity on the "International Student Index".
-Moreover, ADU also ranked in QS's top 150 leading institutions under 50 years, the top 36 universities in the Arab World, and the top 8 in the UAE.
+Moreover, ADU also ranked in QS's top 150 leading institutions under 50 years, the top 37 universities in the Arab World, and the top 9 in the UAE.
+Abu Dhabi University received a 5 QS Stars rating for 2022 and was in the top 501-550 universities worldwide for QS World University Rankings by Subject in Business and Management Studies.